IBSim/VirtualLab/docs/source/examples/lfa.rst

        VirtualLab.Settings(
                   Mode='Interactive',
                   Launcher='Process',
-                  NbJobs=3)
+                  NbJobs=3
+                  )

        VirtualLab.Parameters(
                   Parameters_Master,
                   Parameters_Var,
                   RunMesh=False,
                   RunSim=True,
-                  RunDA=False)

-       VirtualLab.Mesh(ShowMesh=False,MeshCheck=None)
+                  RunDA=False
+                  )

+       VirtualLab.Mesh(
+                  ShowMesh=False,
+                  MeshCheck=None
+                  )

-You will notice a sub-directory named 'Linear' has been created in the project directory which contains the 3 simulations run.
+You will notice a sub-directory named 'Linear' has been created in the project directory which contains the 3 simulations which ran.

 In the *Aster* directory for each of the 3 simulations, you will find: :file:`AsterLog`; :file:`Export`; and **Code_Aster** :file:`.rmed` files, as seen in the first tutorial.
 You will also find the file :file:`TimeSteps.dat` which lists the timesteps used in the simulation.